dot-5g/cow-edge/README.md

 # cow-edge

-Edge module for the cow project.
+Edge component of the Cow network.

 ## Usage